roman-milk/roman-milk.github.io/teacher-is-mistaken.md

+===

-  ****** Teacher Is Mistaken Ch.
-14 ****** byStoryTeller07© Francis was an old family friend, making it all the more outrageous for this eighteen year old boy to be pushing his fingers between her legs.
+Francis was an old family friend, making it all the more outrageous for this eighteen year old boy to be pushing his fingers between her legs.
 She clamped her thighs together, trying to give him a clear message.
 Unfortunately she was too late, as his hand slid up the soft black leather hitting her between the lips.

   Her gasp of pain went unnoticed, as everyone's attention was on Hollie.
 His fingers were wriggling between her lips, protruding in what looked like leather flaps.
 Certainly it must have been overwhelmingly tempting for a young guy, but she was a married woman and her daughter was sitting in the same room.